Daniela000/cv/content/authors/admin/_index.md

 ## About Me

-Daniela M. Amaral is a reaseach assistant of the Data and Systems Intelligence Research Line at the Lasige Research Unit.
-Her research interests include artificial intelligence, bioinformatics and data science.
-She recently graduated of her Master’s degree in Computer Science and Engineering, specializing in Artificial
+Daniela M. Amaral is a research assistant in the Data and Systems Intelligence Research Line at the Lasige Research Unit.
+Her research interests include artificial intelligence, bioinformatics, and data science.
+She recently earned a Master’s in Computer Science and Engineering from Instituto Superior Técnico, University of Lisbon, specializing in Artificial Intelligence and Bioinformatics.
-Intelligence and Bioinformatics, at Instituto Superior Técnico, University of Lisbon.